Yousef-010/ten-thousand/README.md

   - [x] Application should keep track of current round
   - [x] Application should have automated tests to ensure proper operation

+>- Lab 08 Requirements
+-[x] Application should implement features from versions 1 and 2
+  - [x] Should handle setting aside scoring dice and continuing turn with remaining dice.
+  - [x] Should handle when cheating occurs
+  - [x] Should allow user to continue rolling with 6 new dice when all dice have scored in current turn
+  - [x] Handle zilch
+  - [x] Must pass provided unit and simulation tests.

 >Tests
 - How do you run tests?
      - pytest -v
+     - All tests PASSED

 > Run game
 - python .\ten_thousand\game.py